wmeimg2005/dreamtime/README.md

 # Easy-DeepNude

-Easy-DeepNude offers a **CLI** and **GUI** version of the artificial intelligence project [DeepNude](https://github.com/deepinstruction/deepnude_official).
+Easy-DeepNude is a new implementation of the [DeepNude](https://github.com/deepinstruction/deepnude_official) project, the goal of Easy-DeepNude is to offer a **CLI** to process photos from the console and a new **GUI** (Graphical user interface) to use the program easily.

-The CLI version allows you to process photos using only the console, use the `--help` argument to get more information about its use. **Note:** A cropping system is not included, to use the program properly crop the photo to be processed to dimensions *512x512*.
+- The CLI version allows you to transform photos using commands in a console, with this you can create automated systems such as *Bots, web pages or a new GUI*.
+Use the argument `--help` to get more information about usage, keep in mind that the CLI by itself **does not have** a cropping system so you will have to manually resize your photos to 512x512

-The GUI version allows you to process photos with a friendly interface, this version includes a cropping system so it is only necessary to have the photos you are going to process.
+- The GUI version is a new friendly interface that includes a cropping system, so you only have to tell the program which photo you want to transform and you will get results in a few clicks.

 ## Preview